 Online condolences may be made to the family and video tribute viewed on Cleve's memorial page at www.smithfuneralhomeandchapel.com

-To send flowers to Cleveland "Cleve" F. Snodgrass' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Cleveland "Cleve" F. Snodgrass, please visit our floral store.